City of Muskegon Income Tax

-The Income Tax Department is responsible for the collection of taxes owed to the City, processing of income tax returns and issuing of refunds and assessments in accordance with our adopted ordinance.
-Our department is also responsible for the implementation of compliance programs, income tax ordinance enforcement and the collection of delinquent taxes.
+The City of Muskegon Income Tax Department is responsible for the collection of income taxes owed to the City, processing of income tax returns, and issuing of refunds and assessments in accordance with our ordinance.
+Our department is also responsible for the implementation of compliance programs, income tax ordinance enforcement, account reconciliations and the collection of delinquent taxes.

 Please note you cannot pay via credit card on current year taxes without a paper return filed with our office.